flutter/website/src/docs/get-started/codelab.md

 You can find the `english_words` package, as well as many other open source packages, on [pub.dev][].

- 1. The pubspec file manages the assets and dependencies for a Flutter app.
+ 1. The `pubspec.yaml` file manages the assets and dependencies for a Flutter app.
 In `pubspec.yaml`, add `english_words` (3.1.0 or higher) to the dependencies
     list: